kkrull/javascript-sandbox/Readme.md

 Get started by running `mvn jasmine:bdd` and pointing your browser to `http://localhost:8234`.

-For a demo, run `mvn tomcat7:run` and got to `http://localhost:8080/javascript-sandbox`.
+For a demo, run `mvn tomcat7:run` and go to `http://localhost:8080/javascript-sandbox`.

 ## Web server and bootstrapping process